What is SGB – Sovereign Gold Bond?

-SGB i.e. Sovereign Gold Bond are bonds that the government of India issues under the Sovereign Gold Bond (SGB) Scheme.
-SGB is government security denominated in grams of gold and is thus an alternative to holding physical gold.
-Investors such as Individuals, HUF, trust, university, and charitable institutions can invest in SGB.
-RBI i.e. Reserve Bank of India issues such bonds to the investors at an issue price with a fixed maturity.
+SGB i.e. Sovereign Gold Bond are bonds the government of India issues under the Sovereign Gold Bond (SGB) Scheme.
+SGB is government security denominated in grams of gold, thus it is an alternative to holding physical gold.
+Investors such as Individuals, HUF, trusts, universities, and charitable institutions can invest in SGB.
+RBI (Reserve Bank of India) issues such bonds to investors at an issue price with a fixed maturity.
+Here are the key points:

 Income Head for Sovereign Gold Bond